 Now that you have your accurate meter reading, compare it against your last estimated bill.

-If you have been overpaying, then you are entitled to a refund from your electricity supplier.
+If you’ve been overpaying, then you’re entitled to a refund from your electricity supplier.
 Submitting a reading should rectify this.

-If you have been underpaying your bill, contact your supplier to discuss your options.
+If you’ve been underpaying your bill, contact your supplier to discuss your options.